gilch/hissp/docs/style_guide.rst

 Lissp's template syntax makes this fairly easy as it qualifies symbols by default.
 You have to go out of your way to turn this off for anaphors.

-You are free to use the fully-qualified names in handwritten code as well.
+You are free to use the fully qualified names in handwritten code as well.
-Using a fully-qualified name is preferred over changing a shadowing parameter name in an established public-facing function.
+Using a fully qualified name is preferred over changing a shadowing parameter name in an established public-facing function.
 Parameter names are considered part of the interface, especially when they can be passed as kwargs